yezhenqing/spatial-live/docs/source/guide.rst

 Variable types and visual layers
 --------------------------------

-Basically, in spatial-omics data processing, no matter where the data source come from, to spatial-lvv's perspective view, it can always be divided into four types of variables, namely categorial variable, numerical variable, gene heatmap variable, and geometric shape variable.
-Spatiall-LVV will generate the corresponding visual layers for these different variables accordingly.
-We will list them out as below:
+Basically, in spatial omics data processing, regardless of the data source's origin, from the perspective of spatial-live, datasets can consistentlly be categorized into four variable types: categorical, numerical, gene heatmap and geometric shape variables.
+Spatiall-live adeptly generates tailored visual layers for each of these variable types.
+These are
+elucidated below:

 *  **Categorial variable -> ScatterplotLayer**

-   Each categorial variable will be rendered into a ScatterplotLayer, and each data element will be represented by a small circle dot (spatially-resolved spot) with filled color assignment from its categorial value.
-The radius of these circle points can be adjusted and corresponded to the spatial resolution of spots.
+   Each categorial variable will be rendered into a ScatterplotLayer, where each data element is represented by a small circle dot (spatially-resolved spot).
+The color of these dots is assigned based on their categorial value, and the radius of these circle points can be adjusted to match the spatial resolution of spots.

 *  **Numerical variable -> ColumnLayer**

-   Each numerical variable can be rendered into a ColumnLayer, and each data element will be represented by a extruded cylinder column.
-The height of each column will be proporsional to the range of numerical values.
-Similar to the categorial variable in ScatterplotLayer, the radius of cylinder can be adjusted and corresponded to the spatial resolution of spots.
+   Each numerical variable can be visualized using a ColumnLayer, where each data element is represented by an extruded cylinder column.
+The height of each column is proporsional to the range of numerical values.
+Similar to the categorical variable in ScatterplotLayer, the radius of cylinder can be adjusted to match the spatial resolution of spots.

 *  **Gene Heatmap variable -> HeatBitmapLayer**

-   Gene heatmap is essentially a numerical variable, but we distinguish it from the above numerical variable, mostly because of the spatial resolution of spots on the image, namely the gap distance between spots.
-For example, the "radius" parameter in the ScatterplotLayer and ColumnLayer.
-For gene heatmap variable, spatial-lvv will generate a continuous heatmap layer with Gaussian estimation for those spatial gaps based on the gene expression values as weights.
-We used the Fast Gaussian kernel density estimation (`fast-kde <https://github.com/uwdata/fast-kde>`_) for gene heatmap plotting here.
+   Gene heatmap variables, while fundamentally numerical, are distinguished from the previously mentioned numerical variables due to the spatial resolution of spots on the image, particularly the gap distance between spots, akin to the "radius" parameter in the ScatterplotLayer and ColumnLayer.
+For gene heatmap variables, spatial-live generates a continuous heatmap layer using Gaussian estimation to fill these spatial gaps, using gene expression values as weights.
+Here, we employ the Fast Gaussian kernel density estimation (`fast-kde <https://github.com/uwdata/fast-kde>`_) for gene heatmap plotting.

 *  **Geometric shape variable -> GeoJsonLayer**

-   Each geometric shape variable actually is one `GeoJson <https://geojson.org/>`_ file, containing feature collections about various geometric shapes rendered to one GeoJsonLayer.
-It is optional for spatial-lvv, but it may be useful when people want to add some customized annotation to some region of interest (ROI) on the image, for example cancer-cell enrich regions, or cell segmentation.
+   Each geometric shape variable corresponds to a `GeoJson <https://geojson.org/>`_ file, encompassing collections of diverse geometric shapes rendered as a GeoJsonLayer.
+While optional in spatial-live, this feature can prove useful when users wish to include custom annotations in specific regions of interest (ROI) on the image, such as cancer cell-enriched regions or cell segmentation.

 Input files
 -----------

-You need to provide some input files to launtch spatial-lvv, and at least two files are mandatorily required.
-One is the image file, and the other is CSV file containing properly formatted columns (corresponding to different types of variables).
-To make things simplify, we would use the files from the "quickdemo" to illustrate the specification of the format for these files.
+To launch spatial-live, you'll need to provide specific input files, with at least two being mandatory.
+The first essential file is the image file, and the second is a CSV file containing properly formatted columns, each corresponding to different types of variables.
+To simplify this process, we'll use files from the "quickdemo/kidney" to illustrate the format specifications for these files.

-| quickdemo/output      (please don't put "/output" in your real data)
+| quickdemo/kidney/output/
 | ├── kidney_demo.png
 | ├── kidney_demo.csv
 | ├── json
 | │   └── ROI_kidney.json
+| │   └── leiden_kidney.json

-* **IMAGE file** (for example: quickdemo/output/kidney_demo.png)
+* **IMAGE file** (for example: quickdemo/kidney/output/kidney_demo.png)

-  Currently, spatial-lvv only accepts the PNG file for the input image (other format images can be transformed to PNG easily by many tools), and importantly, this image will define the pixel coordinate space for all data plotting.
-As an example, please refer to the file "spatial-lvv/quickdemo/output/kidney_demo.png".
-Only one image file is allowed for one case.
+  Currently, spatial-live exclusively accepts PNG files as input images (other image formats can be easily converted to PNG using various tools).
+It is crucial to note that this input image defines the pixel coordinate space for all data plotting within the tool.
+You can find an example image file at "spatial-live/quickdemo/kidney/output/kidney_demo.png".
+  Please note that only one image file is allowed per case.

 * **CSV file**

-  The CSV file is the primary file for spatial-lvv to define those variables and correspoding layers, and there are several constraints need to stand by for this file.
-And only one CSV file is allowed for one case.
+  The CSV file serves as the primary means for spatial-live to define variables and their correspoding layers, and it comes with specific constraints that must be followed.
+Please note that each case should have only one CSV file.

-   Mandatory columns: there are three columns must be presented in the file header.
+   Mandatory columns: The file header must include three essential columns.
-      "id:spot": the unique id represents the cell/spot entity.
+      "id:spot": the unique ideentifier representing each cell/spot entity.

-      "pos:pixel_x": the pixel position along X-axis in the image for this entity.
+      "pos:pixel_x": the pixel position along the X-axis in the image for each entity.

-      "pos:pixel_y": the pixel position along Y-axis in the image for this entity.
+      "pos:pixel_y": the pixel position along the Y-axis in the image for each entity.

-   Categorial columns: need to start with "char:", and followed by any variable name.
+   Categorial columns: need to start with "char:", and followed by a variable name. e.g.
-      "char:leiden": it can be replaced with other categorial variable name for "leiden".
+      "char:leiden": this represents a categorical variable labeled "leiden".

-      "char:phase": it can be replaced with other categorial variable name for "phase".

-   Numerical columns: need to start with "num:", and followed by any variable name.
+   Numerical columns: need to start with "num:", and followed by a variable name. e.g.
-      "num:Alpl": it can be replaced with other numerical variable name for "Alpl".

-      "num:Sprr2a3": it can be replaced with other numerical variable name for "Sprr2a3".
+      "num:Plat": this represents a numerical variable labeled "Plat".

+      "num:Sprr1a": this represents a numerical variable labeled "Sprr1a".

-   Gene-heatmap columns: need to start with "gene:", and followed by any gene name.
+   Gene-heatmap columns: need to start with "gene:", and followed by a gene name. e.g.
-      "gene:Cryab": it can be replaced with other gene name for "Cryab".
+      "gene:Cryab": it represents a gene name for "Cryab".

-      "gene:Sprr1a": it can be replaced with other gene name for "Sprr1a".
+      "gene:Mrps6": it represents a gene name for "Mrps6".

+The following table provides a few rows from the example kidney_demo.csv file:

 .. csv-table:: kidney_demo.csv
-   :header: "id:spot", "pos:pixel_x", "pos:pixel_y", "char:leiden", "char:phase", "gene:Cryab", "gene:Sprr1a", "num:Alpl", "num:Sprr2a3"
+   :header: "id:spot", "pos:pixel_x", "pos:pixel_y", "char:leiden", "gene:Cryab", "gene:Mrps6", "num:Plat", "num:Sprr1a"
-   :widths: 15, 10, 10, 5, 5, 10, 10, 10, 10
+   :widths: 15, 10, 10, 5, 10, 10, 10, 10

-   "AAACAAGTATCTCCCA-1", 5, G1, 2.450, 1.293, 2.190, 0.0, 1392, 750
-   "AAACACCAATAACTGC-1", 5, G1, 0.0, 1.752, 2.728, 0.0, 421, 569
+   "AAACAAGTATCTCCCA-1", 1392.05, 750.29, 1, 2.449, 2.826, 2.971, 1.293
+   "AAACACCAATAACTGC-1", 421.53, 569.53, 1, 0.000, 3.212, 2.728, 1.752

 * **JSON file**

-  The JSON file is optional, but it can be useful when we want to annotate some regions of interested (ROI) on the image.
+  The JSON file is an optional component but proves valuable when annotating regions of interest (ROI) on the image.
-  There are two keys ("id" and "group") in "properties" are must required for each feature.
-Multiple JSON files are supported, and need to be deposited into the same "json" folder.
+  Each feature within the JSON file must contain two mandatory keys ("id" and "group") in the "properties" field.
+It is worth noting that spatial-live supports multiple JSON files, and these files should be placed within the same "json" folder for easy integration.
+The following content is extracted from the ROI_kidney.json file.

 .. code-block:: json